-A Plummer Terrier needs to be well socialised from a young age and this has to include introducing puppies to lots of new situations, noises, people, other animals and dogs once they have been fully vaccinated so they mature into well-rounded albeit lively adult dogs.
-Their training has to begin as early as possible and rather than try to prevent a Plummer from doing what comes naturally to them, it's best to train dogs to do what is deeply embedded in their psyche.
+A Plummer Terrier needs to be well socialised from a young age and this must include introducing puppies to lots of new situations noises people other animals and dogs once they have been fully vaccinated so they mature into well-rounded albeit lively adult dogs.
+Their training must begin as early as possible and rather than try to prevent a Plummer from doing what comes naturally to them it's best to train dogs to do what is deeply embedded in their psyche.

-Without enough exercise and mental stimulation, a Plummer Terrier would quickly develop some unwanted and destructive behaviours around the home which includes digging up rugs, furniture and anything else they can find.
+Without enough exercise and mental stimulation a Plummer Terrier would quickly develop some unwanted and destructive behaviours around the home which includes digging up rugs furniture and anything else they can find.
 They thrive on being around people and as such are likely to suffer from separation anxiety if they are left to their own devices for any great length of time.
-They are best suited to households where at least one person usually stays at home when everyone else is out so they never have to be left on their own for any length of time.
+They are best suited to households where at least one person usually stays at home when everyone else is out so they never must be left on their own for any length of time.

 A Plummer Terrier is never happier than when they know their place in the pack and who they can look to for direction and guidance.
 If they don't know who is the alpha dog in a household they may quickly take on the role of a dominant dog which can make them harder to live with and handle.

 The downside to this is they are just as quick to pick up bad behaviours and habits as they are the good ones.
-As such their training not only has to start early, but it has to be consistent and always fair throughout a dog's life so they know what is expected of them.
+As such their training not only has to start early but it must be consistent and always fair throughout a dog's life so they know what is expected of them.
 Plummers are never happier than when they are given something to do which is why they are so amenable to learning new things.

-When dogs have been well socialised from a young enough age, they generally get on well with other dogs they meet and if they have grown up with a family cat in a household, they usually get on well together.
-However, a Plummer would think nothing of chasing off any other cats they encounter because they would see them as fair game.
-Care has to be taken when they are around any smaller animals and pets because of their high prey drive as such any contact is best avoided.
+When dogs have been well socialised from a young enough age they generally get on well with other dogs they meet and if they have grown up with a family cat in a household they usually get on well together.
+However a Plummer would think nothing of chasing off any other cats they encounter because they would see them as fair game.
+Care must be taken when they are around any smaller animals and pets because of their high prey drive as such any contact is best avoided.

 The average life expectancy of a Plummer Terrier is between 12 and 15 years when properly cared for and fed an appropriate good quality diet to suit their ages.